Skip to main content

 Site Manager of the Year

-This award recognises site managers' outstanding contributions, appreciating their pivotal role in the success of a project.
+This award recognises site managers' outstanding contributions to projects in the Greater Cambridge area within the past two years, appreciating their pivotal role in the success of a project.
 The submission will be judged against the following criteria:

 • Attention to detail: Achieving consistently high standards of workmanship, resolving technical issues, applying working methods to reduce carbon emissions during construction

-• Health and Safety: Considering efficient controls and evidencing that the welfare of everyone is a priority
+• Health and Safety: Considering efficient controls and evidencing that the welfare of everyone is a priority; and

 Judging process